 Leases

-We recommend expats go through their tenancy agreements carefully.
-If these are provided in French, it's worth getting the paperwork translated.
+We recommend expats carefully review their tenancy agreements.
+If they are provided in French, it's worth getting the paperwork translated.

-Given the short-term nature of an expat's stay, properties can be rented on a monthly or yearly basis.
+Given the short-term nature of an expat's stay, properties can be rented monthly or yearly.
 Properties can typically be rented for up to three years.
 Some new arrivals may prefer to rent a property through Airbnb, as this often avoids extra hassles with paperwork while allowing greater flexibility in terms of duration of stay.

 Deposits

-The cost of utilities is often added to basic rental costs in the DRC.
-However, in some apartments and gated complexes, utilities may be included.
+Utilities are commonly added to basic rental costs in the DRC.
+That said, utilities may not be included in some apartments and gated complexes.
 We recommend expats ask about the electricity and water supply, as well as water pressure and heating in the building.

 Expat Health Insurance